kean/Nuke/Documentation/Nuke.docc/Performance/Caching/accessing-caches.md

 ### Subscript

-You can access memory cache with a subscript.
+You can access the memory cache with a subscript.

 ```swift
 let image = pipeline.cache[URL(string: "https://example.com/image.jpeg")!]
 pipeline.cache[ImageRequest(url: url)] = nil
 ```

-> ``ImageContainer`` contains some metadata about the image, and in the case of animated images or other images that require non-trivial rendering also contains `data`.
+> ``ImageContainer`` contains some metadata about the image, and in the case of animated images or other images that require non-trivial rendering, also contains `data`.
 It also allows you to distinguish between progressive previews in case ``ImagePipeline/Configuration-swift.struct/isStoringPreviewsInMemoryCache`` option is enabled.

 All ``ImagePipeline/Cache-swift.struct`` respect request cache control options.